CrossWalk: Fairness-enhanced Node Representation Learning: Problem Formulation

+where $\pi_{ij}$ is the normalized transition probability between nodes $i$ and $j$.
+In a weighted network, normalized edge weights $w_{uv}$ can be used as transition probabilities $\pi_{uv}$ of the random walk.

 \textbf{Fairness Metric (Disparity):} Let $Q\in\mathbb{R}$ be the performance of algorithm $A$ on the entire graph, and $Q_i\in\mathbb{R}$ be the performance of $A$ on group $i\in[C]$ in the graph.
-For instance, $Q$ can be the fraction of nodes that are infected at the end of a network diffusion process, and $Q_i$ can be the fraction of infected nodes in group $i$.
 Our goal is to modify the weight $w_{uv}$ of every edge $(u,v)\in E$ to $w'_{uv}$ so that when used by random walks to produce node embedding, the performance of $A$ applied to the produced representations has a higher fairness and smaller discrepancy on different groups of the underlying graph.
 More formally, we will propose a mapping from the original edge weights $\{w_{uv}\}$ to modified weights $\{w'_{uv}\}$ which will be used by random walks to produce node representations.
 The aim is that $A$ applied to node embeddings achieves a low value of

-Note that the performance $Q$, e.g., the percentage of infected nodes is measured on the graph with original edge weights $\{w_{uv}\}$.
+\new{In most learning applications, the output of a model can be represented as a set of decisions on some items each of which belongs to a group, and $Q$ is the fraction of positive decisions.
+For example, in the problem of influence maximization, $Q$ is the fraction of nodes that are infected at the end of a network diffusion process, and $Q_i$ is the fraction of infected nodes in group $i$.
+In node classification/link prediction, $Q$ is the fraction of correctly labeled/detected nodes/links, and $Q_i$ is the fraction of correctly labeled/detected nodes within group $i$ (for link prediction we can assume cross group edges as some extra groups as well).
+In all of these cases, minimising the disparity measure defined in equation \eqref{eq:fairness-def} is equivalent to reducing the dependency between the model's decision and the sensitive attribute, and can be considered as a from of demographic parity \cite{hardt2016equality}.}